 If you are interested in scheduling an appointment or need more information please call 719-291-4006

 Shelly Greene is certified in Oriental Medicine by the National Commission for the Certification of Acupuncturists (NCCAOM).

 PeacefulPoints.com – Colorado Springs, CO Acupuncture and Chinese Herbs is Shelly Greene’s personal web site for her acupuncture practice.
 Acupuncture is effective in treating a number of both physical and mental health issues.
 There are many pages of information and articles available on this web site for you to explore.
 If you live in the Pikes Peak region and are interested in learning how acupuncture can benefit you, please call or email.
-Ask about our referral program and senior discount.
+Ask about our referral program and package deals.

 Every day, more and more people are realizing the benefits of acupuncture.
 It is safe and effective.
 It is estimated that 3.1 million Americans used acupuncture and Oriental medicine in 2007.
 That is a 50% increase since 2002 according to a study by the federal government.
 Approximately 6,500 acupuncturists are licensed in the United States.
 The medical establishment does approve of acupuncture.
 The World Health Organization recognizes over 40 medical problems from allergies to AIDS that can be helped with acupuncture treatments.
 Also, the FDA regulates acupuncture needles as medical devices.
 Some insurance companies will now pay for acupuncture treatments.
 It is often more cost effective for them to do so.
 Every insurance company is different.
 Please check with your insurance provider to see if your treatments will be covered, how much is covered, and how to be reimbursed if they are.